ngageoint/hootenanny/README.md

 1. Fancy word for merge

-[Hootenanny](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) is an open source conflation tool developed with machine learning techniques to facilitate automated and semi-automated conflation of critical Foundation GEOINT features in the topographic domain. **In short, it merges multiple maps into a single seamless map.**
+[Hootenanny](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) is an open source map data conflation tool developed with machine learning techniques to facilitate automated and semi-automated conflation of critical Foundation GEOINT features in the topographic domain. **In short, it merges multiple maps into a single seamless map.**

 Hootenanny conflation occurs at the dataset level, where the user’s workflow determines the best reference dataset, source content, geometry, and attributes to transfer to the output map.
-Hootenanny's internal processing leverages the key value pair structure of OpenStreetMap (OSM) for improved utility and applicability to broader user groups.
+Hootenanny's internal processing leverages the key/value pair structure of OpenStreetMap (OSM) for improved utility and applicability to broader user groups.
 Normalized attributes can be used to aid in feature matching, and OSM’s free tagging system allows the map to include an unlimited number of attributes describing each feature.

 # Goals
 * Automatically combine geospatial features for decision making